arangodb/arangojs/README.md

 in a cluster.

-When using arangojs in a cluster with load balancing, you may need to adjust the value of `agentOptions.maxSockets` to accommodate the number of transactions you need to be able to run in parallel.
+When using arangojs in a cluster with load balancing, you may need to adjust the value of `config.poolSize` to accommodate the number of transactions you need to be able to run in parallel.
 The default value is likely to be too low for most cluster scenarios involving frequent streaming transactions.

-**Note**: When using a high value for `agentOptions.maxSockets` you may have to adjust the maximum number of threads in the ArangoDB configuration using [the `server.maximal-threads` option](https://www.arangodb.com/docs/3.7/programs-arangod-server.html#server-threads) to support larger numbers of concurrent transactions on the server side.
+**Note**: When using a high value for `config.poolSize` you may have to adjust the maximum number of threads in the ArangoDB configuration using [the `server.maximal-threads` option](https://www.arangodb.com/docs/3.7/programs-arangod-server.html#server-threads) to support larger numbers of concurrent transactions on the server side.